John Fogerty: 1997–present

 Fogerty began recording Wrote a Song for Everyone in 2011, which was released on Vanguard Records on May 28, 2013, his 68th birthday.
 The album is a collection of classics and tracks from his canon of hits performed with other artists.
+One of them, the country star Brad Paisley, called Fogerty “such a student of guitar playing that I end up not being able to get a word in edgewise, because he just asks all these questions about guitar amps….
+He is more interested in learning than anyone I know that's my age or younger."
 The album includes two new Fogerty-penned songs.

 On November 17, 2011, Fogerty performed on the Late Show with David Letterman.
-On November 17 and 18, Fogerty performed two CCR albums, Cosmo's Factory and Green River, respectively, in their entirety at the Beacon Theatre in New York City (he also played Cosmo's Factory in Atlantic City on November 20).
-He was also featured on the CBS coverage of the Thanksgiving Day Parade, performing several prerecorded songs.
+On November 17 and 18 of that year, Fogerty performed two CCR albums, Cosmo's Factory and Green River, respectively, in their entirety at the Beacon Theatre in New York City (he also played Cosmo's Factory in Atlantic City on November 20).
+He was also featured on the CBS coverage of the 2011 Thanksgiving Day Parade, performing several prerecorded songs.

 In January 2012, Fogerty's new song "Swamp Water" debuted over the opening credits of the new Fox TV series The Finder.
 Fogerty wrote the song for the show and guest-starred in its debut episode.
 On November 12, 2012, Fogerty announced that he was writing his memoirs, and that the book was expected to be released in 2015.

 During the 2014 Veterans Days celebration, "Salute to the Troops" at the White House, Fogerty performed for many veterans.

 On February 21, 2015, he was a featured artist for the National Hockey League stadium series game between the Los Angeles Kings and the San Jose Sharks at Levi's Stadium in Santa Clara, California.